sabrinaam/unixcommandlines/miscellaneous_commands.md

 ```
 sed 's/^.....//'  input>output
 ```
-### 7. Remove last character from any line in a file
+### 7. Remove the last character from any line in a file
 ```
 sed 's/.$//'
 ```